 The School is looking for bright, enthusiastic candidates who will lead the School’s orchestras, bands and choirs by example.

 Music Scholarships are awarded to candidates entering Truro School at 11+, 13+ and 16+.
 The value of all scholarship awards at the School is capped at 10% of the fees.
 Any help thereafter is given in the form of a means-tested bursary.
-At the discretion of the Headmaster, a select number of high value 16+ scholarships may be awarded to students of exceptional talent.
+At the discretion of the Head, a select number of high value 16+ scholarships may be awarded to students of exceptional talent.

 All external candidates for a Music Scholarship are required to register with the School before an appointment is made.